frogm0uth/keyboard-notes/qmk-custom-mouse/README.md

 |  —   |  —   |  ✔   |   +2    |   ?    |           |
 |  —   |  ✔   |  ✔   |   +3    |   ?    |           |

-**How to use Custom Mouse**
+# How to use

+## How to include Custom Mouse in your keymap

 Note: the following assumes that you have a keymap.h file which is included by keymap.c and contains the definitions of the `layers` and `custom_keycodes` enums.
+The code can be obtained from my [Kyria keymap](../../../../keyboard-firmware/tree/master/kyria-rsthd-prime).

 To include Custom Mouse in your keymap: